-- Work with providers to determine patient barriers to living a healthy life; i.e. social determinants of health. - Work with community partners to provide community education, health screenings and referrals to care. - Work with schools to supplement health education curriculum. - Work with individuals to improve understanding of insurance benefits, healthcare resources and accessing timely care.
+- Work with providers to determine patient barriers to living a healthy life; i.e. social determinants of health. - Work with community partners to provide community education including healthy cooking on a budget, meal planning, etc. - Work with schools to supplement health and nutrition education curriculum. - Work with individuals to improve understanding of resources and access.